 How Can Winemakers Impact a Wine’s Body?

-Winemakers have several options to impact the body of their wines.
+Vintners have several options to impact wine body during the winemaking process.
 These options include the selection of grapes, the date of the harvest, the fermentation phase, and the aging process.

 During the fermentation, winemakers can impact the wine body as well.
 The longer the fermentation process takes, the more sugar will turn into alcohol.
 As we’ve already discussed, alcohol is the main factor in a wine’s body.
 So by stopping the fermentation before all sugar is transformed, vintners can alter the wine body.